liuyuncoder/KANN/readme.md

 # KANN
-This repository is the implementation of The Knowledge-aware Attentional Neural Network for Movie Recommendation (KANN).
+This repository is the implementation of The Knowledge-aware Attentional Neural Network for Movie Recommendation (KANN), which has been accepted by Neural Computing and Applications (NCAA).

 KANN is proposed to predict ratings and provide knowledge-level explanations by capturing understandable interactions between users and items at the knowledge level.
 ## Environments